 - Can you refer me to a low vision specialist?

-- How often should I schedule visits to see you?
+- How often should I schedule appointments to see you?